 From time to time, the Corporation has maintained several stock repurchase plans authorized by the Corporation's board of directors.
 In general, stock repurchase plans allow the Corporation to proactively manage its capital position and return excess capital to shareholders.
 Shares purchased under such plans also provide the Corporation with shares of common stock necessary to satisfy obligations related to stock compensation awards.
 During 2013, the Corporation implemented an accelerated share repurchase as a part of stock repurchase program authorized by the Corporation's board of directors in December 2012 to buy up to \$150.0 million of the Corporation's common stock.
 The Corporation repurchased 2,236,748 shares at a total cost of \$144.0 million under the accelerated share repurchase.
-No shares were repurchased under stock repurchase plans during 2012 or 2011.
+No shares were repurchased under stock repurchase plans during 2014 or 2012.
+As of December 31, 2014, the Corporation did not have any active stock repurchase plans.

-The following table provides information with respect to purchases made by or on behalf of the Corporation or any "affiliated purchaser" (as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934), of the Corporation's common stock during the fourth quarter of 2013.
+The following table provides information with respect to purchases made by or on behalf of the Corporation or any "affiliated purchaser" (as defined in Rule 10b-18(a)(3) under the Securities Exchange Act of 1934), of the Corporation's common stock during the fourth quarter of 2014.